BornToBeRoot/NETworkManager/Website/docs/faq/profile-file-encryption.md

 ### How to enable profile file encryption?

+Follow these steps to enable profile file encryption:

-Open the settings and go to the profile section.
-Right click on the profile file you want to encrypt.
-Select `Encryption...` > `Enable encryption...` and set your master password.
+1. Open the settings and go to the profile section.
+2. Right click on the profile file you want to encrypt.
+3. Select `Encryption...` > `Enable encryption...` and set your master password.

 ![Profile file encryption - Enable encryption](./img/profilefile-encryption-enableencryption.gif)

 ### How to change the master password of an encrypted profile file?

+Follow these steps to change the master password of an encrypted profile file:

-Open the settings and go to the profile section.
-Right click on an encrypted profile file.
-Select `Encryption...` > `Change Master Password...` and enter the current master password and a new master password.
+1. Open the settings and go to the profile section.
+2. Right click on an encrypted profile file.
+3. Select `Encryption...` > `Change Master Password...` and enter the current master password and a new master password.

 ![Profile file encryption - Change master password](./img/profilefile-encryption-changemasterpassword.gif)

 ### How to disable profile file encryption?

+Follow these steps to disable profile file encryption:

-Open the settings and go to the profile section.
-Right click on an encrypted profile file.
-Select `Encryption...` > `Disable encryption...` and enter your master password.
+1. Open the settings and go to the profile section.
+2. Right click on an encrypted profile file.
+3. Select `Encryption...` > `Disable encryption...` and enter your master password.

 ![Profile file encryption - Enable encryption](./img/profilefile-encryption-disableencryption.gif)